 ✅ Don’t forget to wear layers when heading to Colorado mountains!
 Check out this article to find out what to wear in Colorado

-Some of the best hikes in Breckenridge are Quandary Peak, one of the most popular Colorado’s 14’ers; McCullough Gulch Trail – a popular trail with spectacular backcountry views right outside of Breckenridge; Boreas Pass, and Mohawk Lakes.
+Some of the best hikes in Breckenridge are Quandary Peak, one of the most popular Colorado’s 14’ers; McCullough Gulch Trail – a popular trail with spectacular backcountry views just outside of Breckenridge; Boreas Pass, and Mohawk Lakes.

 Other fun things to do in Breckenridge are taking Breckenridge Gondola, exploring the Historic Main Street, where you can learn about the early days of Breckenridge; and visiting local distilleries where you can sample authentic Colorado beer.

 Breckenridge also offers mountain biking, camping, rock climbing, and zip lining.
-It’s a true adventure paradise, and, if you are an avid hiker, you should include it on your Colorado itinerary.

 This 32-mile stretch connects Leadville and Aspen and boasts panoramic views of the Rockies and the Continental Divide, a natural boundary that separates North America’s river systems.